edwardslab-wustl/dxm/README.md

 coverage - sequencing coverage for that position.
 Please provide as an integer.

 All data should be filtered such that coverage is below the maximum expected sequencing coverage, set as the -m flag in dxm_solveMethylation.

+DXM generates relative coordinates for internal calculations.
+As such, it does not utilize chromosome or position 2 data explicitly, though these columns are required by DXM to be compatible with BED-like files.
+DXM computes across all CpGs of a given region, and thus, unique region names should be generated for each region of interest.
+We recommend adding region names with utilities such as the 'intersect' command from BEDTOOLS, though linux commands such as awk or sed can be used as well.

 ### dxm_estimateFracs